Tudor Postelnicu: Biography

 Born in Provița de Sus, Prahova County, he left school after the sixth grade in 1943.
 Until 1947, he was an apprentice at a foundry in Moreni, subsequently working there as an iron lathe operator until 1951.
-He joined the Romanian Communist Party's (PCR; later PMR and then PCR again) Union of Communist Youth (UTC; later UTM) in 1945, a year after King Michael's Coup brought the party out of illegality.
+He joined the Romanian Communist Party's (PCR; later PMR and then PCR again) Union of Communist Youth (UTC; later UTM) in 1945, a year after the August 1944 coup d'état brought the party out of illegality.
 From 1950 to 1951, he was secretary of his factory UTM committee; from 1954 to 1956, he was first secretary of the Câmpina raion UTM committee; and from 1956 to 1959, he was secretary of the Ploiești regional UTM committee.
 From 1956 to 1960, he belonged to the UTM's central committee for revision.
 In 1959, he became an adjunct member of the bureau of the UTM's central committee, also serving as head of its organisational section; he became a full member of the bureau in 1962.
 Additionally, he sat on the UTM's central committee from 1960 to 1964.

 Postelnicu furthered his education at the cadre school of the UTM's central committee, finishing in 1954; at the Ștefan Gheorghiu Academy, which he graduated in 1967; and at the Bucharest Academy of Economic Studies, where he took equivalence examinations and entered the doctoral programme in 1977.

 After joining the PMR in 1953, Postelnicu was promoted through its ranks.
 He first became an instructor at its mass organisation section; holding the same job at the central committee's organisational section from 1964 to 1969.
 He was secretary of the Olt County party committee from 1969 to 1971, and then from 1971 to 1976 secretary of the Buzău County party committee.
 From 1976 to 1978, he was first secretary in the same county, and president of the executive committee of its people's council (equivalent to today's county councils).
 In 1971 he was awarded the Order of the Star of the Romanian Socialist Republic, 4th class.

 From March 1978 to October 1987, Postelnicu headed the country's secret police, the Securitate, holding ministerial rank as a secretary of state.
 In this capacity, he orchestrated a campaign against the dissident writer Paul Goma, who had left the country in 1977, with the goal of discrediting him in Romania and abroad.
 The aim was to depict Goma as an agent of foreign powers and Hungarian irredentists, while among Iron Guard circles in Western Europe and the United States, Goma would be presented as being under Mossad influence obtained through his Jewish father-in-law.